Voxellius/Voxel/docs/en/stdlib/threads.md

 The thread has been closed and is no longer able to run.

 ### `enum ThreadError`
+Errors that methods in the `Thread` class may throw.

 #### `THREAD_HAS_CLOSED`
 The action cannot be performed on the thread as it has been closed.